TABLE OF CONTENTS

 VA home loan limits specify the maximum amount an eligible borrower can take out for a VA-backed loan without the need for a down payment.
 However, following the Blue Water Navy Vietnam Veterans Act of 2019, there have been no limits to VA loans for borrowers with full entitlement.

 This means that since 2020, eligible active service members, reservists, veterans, and surviving spouses who have full entitlement have been able to purchase a house at any price with their loan backed by the U.S. Department of Veterans Affairs.
 For those borrowers who do not have full entitlement, limits remain in place.
-Those VA loan limits vary from year to year and can vary based on current housing prices in the county in which the home is located.
+Those VA loan limits vary from year to year and can change based on current housing prices in the county where the home is located.

 The limit on VA loans does not reflect the amount a borrower is eligible to take out for a mortgage, which is something that will be decided by the mortgage lender, and will be determined by certain other factors such as income and VA loan rates.
 While those taking out VA loans will have some flexibility when it comes to things like their credit score and DTI ratio, they will still need to meet minimum requirements in order to qualify for financing.